komiamiko/allthealgos/avl_tree/README.md

 The base `avl_tree` class is quite customizable, and can be made to support various range operations and behave like a list, set, or other data structure.
 However, it takes some work to get running.

 **IMPORTANT**: This library uses some features and standard library contents which were added in C++20.
 At the time of writing (late 2019), your compiler may not have support for these, and be unable to compile the library.
 If there is demand for it, we will make a workaround to support older versions of C++, though the performance may be degraded.
+Also, some features from C++17 (ex. `std::optional`) are required for this library.

 #### Advanced usage